ssams01/SQL/README.md

-# Python
+# SQL

-This repository is dedicated to projects completed utilizing the Python programming language.
+This repository is dedicated to projects completed utilizing the SQL programming language.